expo/expo/docs/versions/unversioned/sdk/google.md

 Provides Google authentication integration for Expo apps, using either the native Google Sign In SDK (only in standalone apps) or a system web browser (not WebView, so credentials saved on the device can be re-used!).

+You'll get an access token after a succesful login.
 Once you have the token, if you would like to make further calls to the Google API, you can use Google's [REST APIs](https://developers.google.com/apis-explorer/) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).

 ```javascript
 // Example of using the Google REST API